Preston Wilson

-Preston James Richard Wilson (born July 19, 1974) is an American former professional baseball center fielder and currently the manager of the Frederick Keys of the MLB Draft League.
+Preston James Richard Wilson (born July 19, 1974) is an American former professional baseball center fielder and currently the manager of the Aberdeen Ironbirds of the MLB Draft League.
 He played all or parts of ten seasons in Major League Baseball (MLB) from 1998 to 2007 for the New York Mets, Florida Marlins, Colorado Rockies, Washington Nationals, Houston Astros and St. Louis Cardinals.
 He is both the nephew and stepson of former New York Mets outfielder Mookie Wilson.
 (Mookie married Wilson's mother after his brother fathered Wilson.)

 Professional career

 New York Mets

 At age 17, Wilson was drafted by the Mets out of Bamberg-Ehrhardt High School in the first round of the 1992 MLB draft.
 The Baseball America 1992 High School Player of the Year, Wilson was ranked among the top 100 prospects in baseball by the magazine four times between 1993 and 1998.
 He was known to be an aggressive hitter, according to scouts and media sources, based on his propensity to swing at the first pitch and his high strikeout rates.

-After spending five seasons below Triple A and a season in 1998 in the Australian Baseball League with the Hunter Eagles, Wilson finally reached the majors in May 1998.
+After spending five seasons below Triple-A and a season in 1998 in the Australian Baseball League with the Hunter Eagles, Wilson finally reached the majors in May 1998.
 Two weeks after joining the Mets, he was traded to the Florida Marlins with two other minor leaguers for Mike Piazza.
 He returned to the minor leagues for most of the season.

 Florida Marlins

 In 1999, Wilson was the Marlins' regular center fielder.
-Wilson led the team in home runs and runs batted in as a rookie, and he finished second in the NL Rookie of the Year balloting to Cincinnati Reds reliever Scott Williamson.
+Wilson led the team in home runs and runs batted in as a rookie, and he finished second in the National League (NL)Rookie of the Year balloting to Cincinnati Reds reliever Scott Williamson.

 The following season, Wilson joined the 30–30 club, slugging 31 home runs and stealing 36 bases.
-He added 121 RBIs, good for eighth in the National League.
-In 2000, he led the major leagues in power-speed number (33.3).
+He added 121 RBIs, good for eighth in the NL.
+In 2000, he led the major leagues in power–speed number (33.3).
 Wilson also lived up to his reputation as a free swinger, nearly setting a new record for most strikeouts in a season.
 His total of 187 fell two shy of Bobby Bonds' record at the time.

 Wilson hit 23 home runs in each of the following two seasons, though his overall production dipped, partially due to missed games.